PTW-TUDa/eta_utility/docs/examples/examples.rst

 Connectors
 --------------
 There are two examples for the *connectors*: The *read_series_eneffco* example illustrates a simple usage of the *connectors* module.
 It selects some data points and reads them as series data from the server.

 The *data_recorder* example is more complex in that it uses multiple *connectors*, can connect to different protocols and provides a command line interface for configuration.

+In addition to these features, the DataRecorder offers both a graphical user interface (GUI) and a command-line interface.
+It allows data retrieval from various servers within the ETA-Factory and can output the data as CSV files.

+You can access the DataRecorder at: (https://git.ptw.maschinenbau.tu-darmstadt.de/eta-fabrik/public/eta-datarecorder).

 Forecasting
 --------------